Frequently Asked Questions

 WHERE CAN I ACCESS SPORT RESULTS?

-Each week, sport results are published via the ‘Results’ section in the respective sport sections in this site.
+Each week, sport results are published via in the respective sport sections of the Sports Portal.

 WHERE CAN I FIND INFORMATION ABOUT TEAM LISTS?

-Each week’s team lists are published in their respective sports section within this site.
-Team lists are confirmed by the Thursday prior to Friday/Saturday fixtures and parents and students are encouraged to check regularly to see any last-minute changes.
+You son’s allocated team is published on the Parent Lounge first thing Friday morning.
+Team lists are confirmed by by coaches on the Thursday prior to Saturday fixtures and parents and students are encouraged to check regularly to see any last-minute changes.

 I THINK MY SON WAS GRADED IN THE WRONG TEAM.
 WHAT SHOULD I DO?